 I love a good stuffed crust pizza.

 I make pizza all the time – deep pan in my cast iron, thin crusts on a cookie sheet, and a nice in between crust on my pizza stone.
-For some reason, I haven’t thought to make my own stuffed crust; I think maybe I saw it as cumbersome or difficult, but it’s not at all.
+For some reason, I haven’t thought to make my own stuffed crust until now; I think perhaps I saw it as cumbersome or difficult, but it’s not at all.

 I was concerned about the cheese oozing out during baking, but it was fine.

 For the toppings, I went with what is more than likely a meat lover’s combination.
-Pepperoni, salami, ground beef with onions, peppers and olives.
-It was outstanding.
+Pepperoni, salami and seasoned ground beef with onions, peppers and olives.

-I love the ability to control the thickness, toppings, sauce, etc. without being at the mercy of strange people that I don’t know putting their nasty hands all over my food (sorry for that visual).
-It’s also fun to do; kinda therapeutic.
+I love the ability to control the thickness, amount of toppings, sauce, etc. without being at the mercy of strange people that I don’t know putting their hands all over my food.
+You never know if someone has washed their hands or not, just a thought.

 Here’s your printable-